divya-mohan0209/no-code-projects/README.md

 If I haven't mentioned it here it is possible that there were multiple resource involved and for brevity's sake I've ignored it.

-In such cases, do feel free to email me by clicking --> mailto: [Divya Mohan] (mailto: divya.mohan0209@gmail.com)
+In such cases, do feel free to email me by clicking --> <mailto: divya.mohan0209@gmail.com> (Divya Mohan)